-If you are looking for the best smart outdoor security cameras you can use; then Blink XT are the option for you.
-As you may have known from many of my article here, I live in New England.
+If you are looking for the best smart outdoor security cameras you can use; then Blink XT is the option for you.
+As you may have known from many of my articles here, I live in New England.
 This is one thing that is not always happy about because of the weather here.
 Especially during winter, it gets cold.
 Really cold!

 A few years ago when I used to work for a cable company, one of the biggest complaints that we would get regularly was how our security cameras for the security service we worked for would freeze up during winter.
 It was through that experience that now I don’t blame people for getting upset.

 No one would want to spend around $80 to $100 on one security camera, just for them to freeze up later on and become useless.
 So I went on to undertake a journey to look for various options that are available for security cameras.
 Well, I then started to figure out that no one would claim that their security cameras would be able to work in cold weather.

 Either that or the reviews that I read said that they really could not hold it together in the cold weather even though some of them had claimed that they could.
 That is just until recently when I found Blink XT cameras.

 I first installed the Blink XT two camera outdoor system back in the fall.
 Even by then, it was getting colder especially at night.
 So I became very interested to see how they would hold up to the weather.
 Blink XT cameras are almost flat in their build they also have an extremely tiny footprint.

 This means that one can install the Blink XT cameras practically anywhere they choose.
 This is so good because if you would want to try and install the camera under an eve, it is never a problem.
 No matter the space you may be working with.

 You may also have a look at my other article on the Desktop Apps for Blink XT Cameras here for more information.

 The set-up of Blink XT is also very straightforward, once you have plugged in the sync module into your router and plugged it in.
 The cameras just require to have batteries.
 Then you download the app and create your account.